 - Baby food maker: When it’s time to start solids you can do baby-led weaning or just mash fruit and veggies on your own.

 - Fancy sleep products: Parents will spend a fortune to get a good night’s sleep.
 But things like the Merlin sleep sack probably aren’t going to change your baby’s sleep that much.
-Instead, invest in a good book like The Baby Whisperer to help you set up a good routine.
+Instead, invest in a good sleep course to help you set up a good routine.

 When Should You Start Your Baby Registry?